aabo5/aabo5-2321051372-Abdelfatah-Alhoot-go-game/README.md

 - **Sound effects** — play a stone-click sound on valid moves and a notification sound on opponent's turn.
 - **Connection timeout** — the client currently hangs if the server is unreachable.
 Adding a socket timeout would let it fail gracefully.

-## Contributors

-- **Abdelfatah Alhoot** — full implementation (client, server, game logic, UI design)

-## License

-No license file was found in the repository.
-All rights are reserved by the author by default.
-If you intend to make this project open-source, consider adding an [MIT](https://choosealicense.com/licenses/mit/) or [Apache 2.0](https://choosealicense.com/licenses/apache-2.0/) license file.